schyntax/js-schyntax/README.md

 * An argument preceded by a `!` is treated as an exclude. `days(!sat-sun)` means that Saturday and Sunday are excluded from the schedule.
 * All expressions accept any number of arguments, and may mix includes and excludes.
 For example, you might specify every weekday except tuesday as `days(mon-fri, !tues)`.
 * All time-related values are evaluated as UTC. `hours(12)` will be noon UTC, not noon local.
 * Numeric ranges are specified in the form of `low-high`.
 For example, `days(1-5)` equals the first five days of the month.
-The order of high and low is significant, and an exception will be thrown if low is greater than high (except for day of week ranges as noted below).
+The order of low and high is significant, and in cases where `low > high` it will be interpreted as a range which wraps.
+In other words, `minutes(58-2)` means it will run on minutes 58, 59, 0, 1, and 2.
+* The modulus operator `%` can be used to define intervals. `seconds(%2)` will run on all even seconds. `seconds(7%3)` will run at 7,10,13, ...,55, and 58 seconds of every minute. `seconds(7-19%4)` will run at 7,11,15, and 19 seconds. `seconds(57-4%2)` will run at 57,59,1, and 3 seconds.
+Note that the modulus operation is always relative to the low value in the range.

 ## Expressions